binnisays/binnisays.github.io/_posts/2018-07-28-OmarAbdullah.md

 layout: post
 title: Mamata for PM?
 In Kolkata, Omar Abdullah Says Didi Will Move to Delhi, She Takes a Step Back
 ---
-Kolkata: West Bengal Chief Minister Mamata Banerjee met National Conference leader Omar Abdullah in Kolkata on Friday, setting in motion the formation of a grand alliance of opposition parties against the BJP for the next Lok Sabha election.
+Kolkata -West Bengal Chief Minister Mamata Banerjee met National Conference leader Omar Abdullah in Kolkata on Friday, setting in motion the formation of a grand alliance of opposition parties against the BJP for the next Lok Sabha election.

 <amp-img  src="{{ site.baseurl }}/images/omar-mamata.jpg"   width="320"   height="280"   ></amp-img>